Ronald Acuña Jr. Preview, Player Props: Braves vs. Nationals

 Nationals Pitching Rankings

-- The 7.7 strikeouts per nine innings put together by the Nationals pitching staff ranks 28th in MLB.
+- The 7.7 strikeouts per nine innings compiled by the Nationals pitching staff ranks 28th in MLB.

-- The Nationals give up the most home runs in baseball (242 total, 1.5 per game).
+- The Nationals allow the most home runs in baseball (242 total, 1.5 per game).

-- The righty's last time out was on Saturday, Sept.
-16 against the Milwaukee Brewers, when he went two innings, surrendering three earned runs while allowing five hits.
+- His last time out was on Sunday against the Atlanta Braves, when the righty tossed 4 2/3 innings, surrendering four earned runs while allowing five hits.

-- The 31-year-old has amassed a 5.55 ERA and 6.8 strikeouts per nine innings in 29 games this season, while giving up a batting average of .297 to opposing hitters.
+- The 25-year-old has amassed a 6.42 ERA and 8.1 strikeouts per nine innings across 11 games this season, while giving up a batting average of .275 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.